Here you will find important enrollment information, resources, and forms.

 After the drop/add period and up until the monitored withdrawal deadline, a student can still drop courses, but at that point a “W” will show up on the student’s transcript (rather than a grade) for any course dropped.

-- The Registration Team obtains a dean’s signature and forwards the form to the Registrar’s Office for processing.
+- The Records Team obtains a dean’s signature and forwards the form to the Registrar’s Office for processing.

 - A “W” grade will then be issued for the class on your transcript.

 - After the official withdrawal deadline, you may withdraw from a course only in extraordinary circumstances and with the permission of the dean – you would need to write a letter explaining the circumstances behind your request and submit it to the Records Team.